prognhaug/prognhaug/README.md

 #### :earth_africa: My interests in life

 I want to taste everything life has to offer.
-I play instruments (badly), I sing (even worse), in the summer you can find me far into the norwegian mountains with nothing but what I can fit in my backpack to keep me alive or dangling from a rope on a mountainface.
+In the summer I hike, climb and surf.
 In the winter I play videogames, read books, watch movies and complain about the weather.

 Laughter should always be cheap and accessible.